BaibhavSureka/Hospital-Council-OpenEnv/README.md

 # Hospital Council OpenEnv

-This repo now centers on `hospital_council_env/`, a real OpenEnv package built for the Meta x Hugging Face OpenEnv Hackathon rather than a one-off single-agent demo.
+This repo centers on `hospital_council_env/`, a real OpenEnv package built for the Meta x Hugging Face OpenEnv Hackathon rather than a one-off single-agent demo.

 The core idea is stronger than the earlier baseline: the model is not just predicting a label, it is acting as a hospital council coordinator across a long-horizon, partially observed episode.
 It has to manage conflicting incentives from an attending physician, triage nurse, pharmacist, bed manager, and family liaison while steering a MIMIC-seeded patient case toward a safe outcome.